kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 			- Verlatenland, former city is said to have fallen into the Abyss long ago, considered a portal to hell.
 			- Valindra dropped Valdrheim, Porto recommended we visit beforehand.
 			- Long way over the river would be like a month of travel.
 Porto knows a way that would be faster, closer here.
+- Tiny Hut
+	- We discussed what to do next.
+Decided to inform Theron.